Originate/guide/go/README.md

     on top of extremely inexpensive green threads.

 * __Memory footprint:__
-  Unlike the JVM (which often requires Gigabytes of RAM), a small Go processes only takes up 10-25 MB RAM.
+  Unlike the JVM (which often requires gigabytes of RAM), a small Go process only takes up 10-25 MB RAM.
-  This is important in cloud environments where memory is limited and expensive, as well as on developer machines where we want to boot up an entire stacks on a single machine while leaving memory for other processes.
+  This is important in cloud environments where memory is limited and expensive, as well as on developer machines where we want to boot up an entire stack on a single machine while leaving memory for other processes.

 * __Self-contained deployment:__
   Go applications are deployed as a single executable file that includes all dependencies.
   No changes to the machine running the Go binary have to be made.
-  No frameworks or libraries of a particular version have to be installed, possibly parallel to other existing versions of the same frameworks that are required for other tools, the server doesn't even need an active internet connection to download and compile dependencies as part of the installation of the tool.
+  No frameworks or libraries of a particular version have to be installed, inadvertently in parallel to other existing versions of the same frameworks that are required for other tools.
+  The server doesn't even need an active internet connection to download and compile dependencies as part of the installation of the tool.
-  This is beneficial in production where changes to the server environment often require extensive approval and auditing, as well as on developer machines where users don't have to install frameworks in order to run your software anymore.
+  This is beneficial in production where changes to the server environment often require maintenance windows, extensive approval and auditing, and on developer machines where there is no need to install frameworks in order to run your software anymore.
-  Go executables will keep working unchanged in the future no matter what version of Go they and other tools running on that machine have been written in, independent of changes to the software setup of the OS or package managers, as long as the ABIs of the OS remain the same.
+  Go executables will keep working unchanged in the future no matter what version of Go they, and other tools running on that machine, have been written in, independent of changes to the software setup of the OS or package managers, as long as the [ABIs](https://en.wikipedia.org/wiki/Application_binary_interface) of the OS remain the same.

   The only exception to the above statement is dynamic linking against glibc when using the `net` and `os/user` packages.